What are the key differences between a Life and a General Insurance?

-- Health Insurance: This is one of the most common type of general insurance and provides cover against medical emergencies and hospitalization expenses.
+- Health Insurance: This is one of the most common types of general insurance and provides cover against medical emergencies and hospitalisation expenses.
 A person can choose between specific plans for certain types of ailments, like heart and cancer ailments, accidents, etc. There are different types of health insurance plans available in the market today.
-One can choose an individual cover or opt for a family cover for all the family members.
+One can choose an individual cover or opt for a family cover for all the family members

 - Travel Insurance: Travel insurance is specific to a trip and a person can get the insurance right before he/she starts the journey.
-This type of insurance provides security against the loss of baggage, delay or cancelation of flights, accidents or hospitalization expenses, etc, during a trip.
-If a person meets with an unfortunate accident, or loses his/her baggage, he/she can claim travel insurance to cover these expenses.
+This type of insurance provides security against the loss of baggage, delay or cancellation of flights, accidents or hospitalisation expenses, etc, during a trip.
+If a person meets with an unfortunate accident, or loses his/her baggage, he/she can claim travel insurance to cover these expenses

 - Motor Insurance: Motor insurance secures vehicles and provides cover against damage due to accidents, theft, riots, terrorist attacks, or natural calamities like floods, cyclones, etc. Motor insurance is of two types:

-- Comprehensive Insurance: This includes a wider spectrum of things.
+- Comprehensive Insurance: This includes a broader spectrum of things.
 Comprehensive motor insurance covers both the parties involved in an accident.
-It also provides cover against theft or damage due to factors like natural calamities, man-made disasters like riots, vandalism, etc.
+It also provides cover against theft or damage due to factors like natural calamities, human-made disasters like riots, vandalism, and more

 Term of contract

-One major distinction between the two is the duration of the policy. life insurance plans are long term plans and require policy holders to either pay lump sum premium, or regular monthly, quarterly, or yearly premiums for a significant amount of time.
+One major distinction between the two is the duration of the policy.
+Life insurance plans are long-term plans and require policyholders to either pay a lump sum premium, or regular monthly, quarterly, or yearly premiums for a significant amount of time.
 For example, 15-20 years or up to a lifetime.

-General insurance on the other hand is a short term plan that is normally renewed on a yearly basis.
+General insurance, on the other hand, is a short term plan that is generally renewed yearly.

-The premium for a life insurance policy is paid at regular intervals like monthly, quarterly, or yearly, whereas the premium for a general insurance policy is paid at once, either when the policy is bought or when it is renewed.
-This may differ in case of a travel insurance plan, where a person pays premium only while buying an insurance for a specific trip.
+The premium for a life insurance policy is paid at regular intervals like monthly, quarterly, or yearly.
+In contrast, the premium for a general insurance policy is paid at once, either when the policy is bought or when it is renewed.
+This may differ in the case of a travel insurance plan, where a person pays a premium only while buying insurance for a specific trip.

-In case of a life insurance policy, the sum assured is paid to the nominee during the policy term in the event of the policy holder’s death.
-The sum assured can also be returned to the policy holder on maturity.
-In case of endowment and money back plans, the insurance provider also pays back the interest earned on investments.
-Another important thing to note is that in case of a critical illness, the policy holder can claim life insurance benefits upon diagnosis of the disease or health condition covered under the policy, if the relevant rider is chosen during the purchase of the policy.
+In the case of a life insurance policy, the sum assured is paid to the nominee during the policy term in the event of the policyholder’s death.
+The sum assured can also be returned to the policyholder on maturity.
+In the case of endowment and money-back plans, the insurance provider also pays back the interest earned on investments.
+Another important thing to note is that in case of a critical illness, the policyholder can claim life insurance benefits upon diagnosis of the disease or health condition covered under the policy, if the relevant rider is chosen during the purchase of the policy.

 The insurance claim of a general insurance can depend on some specific events.
-For example, general health insurance can only be claimed after hospitalization, in case of a medical emergency or ailment diagnosis.
-In the same manner home, motor, or travel insurance can be claimed only if there has been any loss or damage to an asset due to an unfavorable event like a robbery, accident, etc.
+For example, general health insurance can only be claimed after hospitalisation, in case of a medical emergency or ailment diagnosis, depending on the policy.
+In the same manner home, motor, or travel insurance can be claimed only if there has been any loss or damage to an asset due to an unfavourable event like a robbery, accident, or any such event.

-As opposed to life insurance, the policy value of a general insurance is influenced by the value of the asset.
-The policy value in this case is based on the damage suffered and not on the sum assured.
+As opposed to life insurance, the policy value of general insurance is influenced by the value of the asset.
+The policy value, in this case, is based on the damage suffered and not on the sum assured.